human-se/st1-comp-4081-2022-08fall/README.md

     cd st1
     ```

-4. Switch to the test branch:
+4. Open the working directory in VS Code:

     ```bash
-    git switch st1-zoo
-    ```

-5. Open the working directory in VS Code:

-    ```bash
     code ./
     ```

-6. Do the usual 2-step to initialize the project:
+5. Do the usual 2-step to initialize the project:

     ```bash
     bundle install